 The "center of life" policy also applies if a Palestinian acquires a second passport or residency from a foreign country.
-Significantly, this is not the case for Jewish Israelis living in Jerusalem, who are free to have dual citizenship.
+On the contrary, this is not the case for Jewish Israelis living in Jerusalem, who are free to have dual citizenship.